BayviewComputerClub/bssccbot/README.md

 ```
 Command is the command **without** the prefix.
 Handler is a function that is
 called when the command is invoked (with [message object](https://discord.js.org/#/docs/main/stable/class/Message) passed to it).

+Category and Description are used in the `!help` command output.

 #### Argument Parser
 The ap() function will return the command at index 0, and the rest of the text at index 1.